 An e-mail discussion related to my recent post on IT security has motivated me to ponder about issues with Public Key Infrastructure once more.
 So I attempt – most likely in vain – to merge a pop-sci introduction to certificates with sort of an attachment to said e-mail discussion.

 So this post might be opaque to normal users and too epic and introductory for security geeks.
-I apologise for the inconvenience.

 I mentioned the failed governmental PKI pilot project in that post – a hardware security device destroying the key and there was no backup.
 I would have made fun of this – hadn’t I experienced it often that it is the so-called simple processes and logistics that can go wrong.

 When compiling the following I had in mind what I call infrastructure PKIs – company-internal systems to be used mainly for internal purposes and very often for use by devices rather than by humans.
 (Ah, the internet of things.)